 The AT-LP120XUSB is the only model we tested that uses a direct drive, but it still seemed capable of dampening any motor vibrations.
 This may be due to its heavy aluminum platter and felt mat.
 The only model with a better platter is the U-Turn Audio Orbit Plus, which has a heavy acrylic platter, but the AT-LP120XUSB still sounds better.
 We liked its AT95E Dual Magnet Cartridge.
 The metal tonearm is a bit on the heavy side, but with a good balancing job it has a nice supple feel.
 The carbon tonearm of the Debut Carbon was noticeably better in this capacity, but not so much so that it's worth upgrading for that component alone.

 The AT-LP120XUSB was the most user friendly model we tested, earning the top score of 9 out of 10 in this metric.

-The only way you could improve upon the AT-LP120XUSB's user friendliness is to add an automatic tonearm, so you could push a button and have the tonearm move into place and lower the needle automatically.
+The only way you could improve upon the AT-LP120XUSB's user-friendliness is to add an automatic tonearm, so you could push a button and have the tonearm move into place and lower the needle automatically.
 This is a great feature for new vinyl enthusiasts.
-However, the AT-LP120XUSB's and its cue lever makes cueing fairly easy, even if it's not fully automated.
+However, its cue lever makes cueing fairly easy, even if it's not fully automated.
 You just have to swing the tonearm into place and then pull the cue lever as opposed to having a motor swing the cue lever around.

 The AT-LP120XUSB was an average performer in our vibration resistance testing with a score of 6 out of 10.